-- The bank is Co-operative society under the Multi-State Co-Operative Societies Act, 2002 and there are no related parties requiring disclosure under Accounting Standard 18 i.e. Related Party Disclosures issued by the Institute of Chartered Accountants of India other than the Key Management Personnel i.e. Mr. Vidyanand S. Karkera-Managing Director & Chief Executive Officer (MD & CEO) of the Bank.
-He being a single party coming under this category, no further details need to be disclosed. - 11) Impairment of Assets (AS-28): No material impairment of Assets has been identified by the Bank and as such no provision is required. - No disclosure is made for Accounting for Amalgamation (AS-14) and Consolidation of Financial Statement (AS-21) as the same is not applicable to the bank. - Suppliers / Service Providers covered under the Micro, Small and Medium Enterprises Development Act, 2006 have not furnished the information regarding filing of necessary memorandum with the appropriate authority In view of the same, information relating to cases of delays in payments to Micro, Small and Medium enterprises or of interest payments due to delays in such payments cannot be given. - The Bank has decided to exercise the option of lower tax rate available under section 115BAD of the Income Tax Act, 1961 as introduced by the Finance Act 2020.
-Accordingly, the Bank has recognized provision for tax and re-measured its deferred tax assets (DTA) at 31st March, 2022 based on the tax rate prescribed in the said section.
-This has led to a partial reversal of the DTA, the impact of which is a one-time charge which is included in the tax expense of the Bank.
+The bank is Co-operative society under the Multi-State Co-Operative Societies Act, 2002 and there are no related parties requiring disclosure under Accounting Standard 18 i.e. Related Party Disclosures issued by the Institute of Chartered Accountants of India other than the Key Management Personnel i.e. Mr. Vidyanand S. Karkera-, Managing Director & Chief Executive Officer (MD & CEO) of the Bank.
+He being a single party which falls under this category, no further details need to be disclosed.

+- 12) Impairment of Assets (AS-28): No material impairment of Assets has been identified by the Bank and as such no provision is required. - 13) No disclosure is made for Accounting for Amalgamation (AS-14) and Consolidation of Financial Statement (AS-21) as the same is not applicable to the bank. - 14) Suppliers/Service Providers covered under the Micro, Small and Medium Enterprises Development Act, 2006 have not furnished the information regarding filing of necessary memorandum with the appropriate authority In view of the same, information relating to cases of delays in payments to Micro, Small and Medium enterprises or of interest payments due to delays in such payments cannot be given. - 15) Share Capital includes 1,12,72,947 shares of ₹ 10/- each in respect of the person who have not subscribed to additional shares to make their shareholding minimum of 500 shares as required under Bye-law No. 16(d), and as a result, they are not entitled to their membership rights.